 What causes presbyopia?

-To focus light onto the retina at the back of the eye to form an image, your eye relies on two essential parts — the cornea and the lens.
-The closer the object, the more the lens flexes.
+To form an image, your eye relies on the cornea and the lens to focus light onto the retina at the back of the eye.
 When you look at something at a distance, the circular muscle around the cornea relaxes.
 When you look at something nearby, the muscle constricts, allowing the relatively elastic lens to curve and change its focusing power.

 Read more about why your eyesight gets worse as you get older here.

 - Needing to hold reading material at an arm’s distance to focus properly on it

 - Experiencing blurry vision at normal reading distance (approx. 35cm)

 - Having eye strain or headaches after reading or doing close work

 - Needing brighter lighting when reading or doing close work